adrianArimany/assigmentCollection/README.md

 Use this template to store multiple assigments from a course, and then preview your work in a single pdf, with integrated table of content and automatic hyperlinks.

+# Version

+Currently at version 0.1

+- The module is stable and it works, but key requirements are needed for improvements.

 ## Structure:

 The structure of the code is as follows: